Quansight-Labs/ndindex/docs/slices.md

 The list `a` has 7 elements.

-The elements of `a` are strings, but the indexes and slices on `a` will always use integers.
+The elements of `a` are strings, but the indices and slices on `a` will always use integers.
 An index or slice is never based on the value of the elements, but rather the position of the elements in the list.[^dict-footnote]

-[^dict-footnote]: If you are looking for something that allows non-integer indices or indexes by value, you may want a `dict`.
+[^dict-footnote]: If you are looking for something that allows non-integer indices or that indexes by value, you may want a `dict`.
 Despite using similar syntax, `dict`s do not allow slicing.

 An integer index picks a single element from the list `a`.
 For NumPy arrays,